DrPlain/Research_data_analysis_training/README.md

 ## Introduction

 This repository serves as a comprehensive guide for basic to intermediate-level research data analysis using IBM SPSS Statistics.
 It is designed for students, researchers, and educators who are learning or teaching fundamental statistical concepts and their practical application in SPSS.

-The guide explains 15 key statistical concepts in simple, relatable terms and provides step-by-step instructions for common data analysis tasks, including normality testing, data cleaning, variable computation, recoding, and both parametric and non-parametric statistical tests.
-Each task includes assumptions and sample APA-style result summaries with appropriate effect sizes, making it a valuable resource for demonstrating concepts in research settings.
-Additionally, a section on visualization charts outlines how to create and interpret a variety of graphs in SPSS to support data exploration, assumption checking, and presentation of findings.
+The guide explains key statistical concepts in simple, relatable terms and provides step-by-step instructions for common data analysis tasks, including normality testing, data cleaning, variable computation, recoding, visualization and both parametric and non-parametric statistical tests.
+It also includes sample APA-style result summaries with appropriate effect sizes, making it a valuable resource for demonstrating concepts in research settings.

 ## Statistical Concepts Explained

-Below are 15 statistical concepts explained in plain language, with examples to make them relatable for students.
+Below are key statistical concepts explained in plain language, with examples to make them relatable for students.

 ### 1. Standard Deviation
 - **Definition**: Measures how spread out data is from the average (mean).